-11.5.1 OracleAS Cold Failover Cluster (Identity Management): Overview of Installation Steps
+10.5.1 OracleAS Cold Failover Cluster (Oracle Identity Management): Overview of Installation Steps

-To create an OracleAS Cold Failover Cluster (Identity Management) configuration against an existing cold failover cluster database, perform these steps:
+To create an OracleAS Cold Failover Cluster (Oracle Identity Management) configuration against an existing cold failover cluster database, perform these steps:

-Note: If the nodes of the cluster are asymmetrical, you have to install OracleAS Infrastructure twice: once from node 1 and once from node 2.
+Note: You have to install OracleAS Infrastructure twice: once from node 1 and once from node 2.
 This ensures that the local storage on each node is updated with the proper information (such as Windows registry and inventory information).